-Only just heard that Mike Western has died, last Tuesday, at the age of 83.
+Only just heard that Mike Western has died, last week, at the age of 83.

 For those who don't know, Mike was one of the last of the old guard, a true great of the British comics industry.
-A time when we actually had shelves full of weekly adventure/humour comics like; Valiant, Lion, Victor, Buster and Cor!!
+A time when we actually had shelves full of weekly adventure/humour comics like Valiant, Lion, Victor, Buster and Cor!!

-Today, looking at a pile of his strips (and gorgeous painted covers), impressed me all over again, made me sad too, i really miss those comics and seeing work of this calibre.
+Today, looking at a pile of his strips (and gorgeous painted covers), impressed me all over again.
+Felt sad too, i really miss those comics and seeing artwork of this calibre.